EGR Coolers from Bullet Proof Diesel

-- How can I tell which EGR cooler I need?
+How can I tell which EGR cooler FIts my 6.0L?

 If you have a 2003, you should have a round style cooler.
 If you have a 2005 or newer, you have a square style cooler.
 If you have a 2004 model, most 2004's have the square cooler, but a small percentage were produced with the 2003 round version.
 The easiest way to tell?
 Check your VIN code.

 A sample VIN code is: 1FTRW21P24EB10150.
 In the middle of the VIN code, you see the digits "4EB".
 The 4 means that it was a 2004 model year.
 The "E" denotes which production plant built your truck.
 In this case, E is for Kentucky.
 Lastly, the "B" is the start of the sequence number (the last 6 digits of the VIN).
 Some early 2004 models have a "4EA" code.
 The "A" denotes the early build and most likely is a round-style cooler.
 The "B", "C", "D" or more all denote later model 2004 builds with square style EGR coolers.

 What is an EGR cooler, anyway?

 An EGR cooler is an emissions (pollution) related device that is mandated by Federal Law.
 It's purpose is to cool down hot exhaust gasses before they are reintroduced back into the engine.
 The exhaust gasses are used to try and cool down combustion temperatures within the engine.
 Cooler combustion helps stop the formation of NOx (nitrides of oxygen) pollutants, a leading ingredient in the formation of acid rain.

 How is your BulletProof Upgraded EGR cooler better?